CaseyRo/casey.berlin/posts/Behind the Scenes of "Tune Orbit" An Interview with Its Creator.md

-This all just started with my fascination for music, the interest I have for technology and is just another iteration of what I've also built with [Lighting Up Love - How I Created a Coldplay-Inspired LED Wristband Show for My Wedding](https://casey.berlin/lighting-up-love-how-i-created-a-coldplay-inspired-led-wristband-show-for-my-wedding/).
-I've used a ton of chatGPT to create a bit of a 'product' out of this idea, and I really enjoyed that process as well.
-So what else than to write a blogpost that is also fed by that?
-In an interviewee style?
+This all began with my passion for music and my interest in technology.
+It's just another iteration of what I had previously built with [Lighting Up Love - How I Created a Coldplay-Inspired LED Wristband Show for My Wedding](https://casey.berlin/lighting-up-love-how-i-created-a-coldplay-inspired-led-wristband-show-for-my-wedding/).
+I've utilized chatGPT extensively to shape this idea into a 'product', and I thoroughly enjoyed the process.
+So, what better way to share this experience than through a blog post, especially one that's also influenced by chatGPT?
+Why not in an interview style?

 **Interviewer:** Today, we're joined by the Casey of the innovative home automation system, "Tune Orbit."
 First off, can you give our readers a brief introduction to what "Tune Orbit" is?